CelineNi2/TP_VueJS/README.md

-# Automacorp frontend - Erwin MARTIN & Céline NI
+# VueJS Practical work - Erwin MARTIN & Céline NI

 This Git repository contains the Automacorp frontend developped for a programming course.
-The goal was to implement the frontend of an application managing buildings, rooms, windows, heaters and temperature sensors.
+The goal was to implement the frontend of an application managing rooms and windows.
 All of this can, for example, serve as a simulation to understand how to efficiently use energy during winters.

 This frontend is powered by :